LEMMA-TB/LEMMA-TB2021/README_LEMMA2018.md

 - Scintillators where for some reason of Silicon instead of plastic... corrected

 2018.06.15 by collamaf
-- Now the numbere of primaries generated is stored in the suggested filename
+- Now the number of primaries generated is stored in the suggested filename
 - Deep reorganation of main: now all arguments can be passed by command line.
 Also number of primaries.
 Macros are no more needed!
 - Further cleanings: removed all references to DEVA

+2018.06.22 by collamaf
+- Now the map of channels into Calo_EnDep is defined in main and given to SteppAc and RunAct and saved to a TH1F in the output file to be easily retrieved by Analysis (can be drawn with CaloMap->Draw("HISTOtext") )